SuhasA72/LSTM-MISA/README.md

 1. Prepare a CSV file with columns: Date, Open, High, Low, Close, Adj Close.
 2. Upload the CSV file through the web interface.
+3. You can download the csv files from the yahoofinance or google and upload it.
-3. The app will preprocess the data, train the LSTM model, and provide predictions and visualizations.
+4. The app will preprocess the data, train the LSTM model, and provide predictions and visualizations.

-## Contributing

-We welcome contributions to LSTM-MISA!
-Here's how you can contribute:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/AmazingFeature`)
-3. Make your changes
-4. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-5. Push to the branch (`git push origin feature/AmazingFeature`)
-6. Open a Pull Request

-Please adhere to the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.

 ## Citation